 After having lived all over the country I finally settled here in Arkansas.
 I like the place.
-It has lots of small towns, friendly folks and an uncommon diversity of geography, wildlife and climate.
-Mountains dominate the north and west (sure they aren’t snow capped but there is little to compare to one of our hollows in the spring time).
-The wetlands in the south and east offer some of the best wildlife viewing and hunting in the country.
-Unique geography in places like Crowley’s Ridge or a place where diamonds are actually moving up out of the ground (and oh by the way, you can dig for them and keep them).
+It has lots of small towns, friendly folks and an uncommon diversity of geography, wildlife, and climate.
+Mountains dominate the north and west (sure they aren’t snow-capped but there is little to compare to one of our hollows in the springtime).
+The wetlands in the south and east offer some of the best wildlife viewings and hunting in the country.
+Unique geography in places like Crowley’s Ridge or a place where diamonds are actually moving up out of the ground (and oh, by the way, you can dig for them and keep them).
 Arkansas is just incredible.

 So why can’t anyone else figure it out?
 The September 2007 issue of National Geographic Adventure Magazine had a list of the top adventure towns in the country, one from each state.
 The entry from Arkansas?
 Hot Springs.
 Nothing wrong with that, Hot Springs is a great town with a lot of adventure going for it.
 What bothered me is that they didn’t seem to research this in any way.
 Below is their listing:

 Hot Springs, Arkansas- Population: 36,900- Median home price: $140,640- The radius: Billed as “America’s First Resort,” the town’s 147-degree (64-degrees